KevinMusgrave/pytorch-metric-learning/docs/trainers.md

 * **data_and_label_getter**: A function that takes the output of your dataset's _\_\_getitem\_\__ function, and returns a tuple of (data, labels).
 If None, then it is assumed that _\_\_getitem\_\__ returns (data, labels).
 * **dataset_labels**: The labels for your dataset.
 Can be 1-dimensional (1 label per datapoint) or 2-dimensional, where each row represents a datapoint, and the columns are the multiple labels that the datapoint has.
 This option needs to be specified only if _set\_min\_label\_to\_zero_ is True.
 * **set_min_label_to_zero**: If True, labels will be mapped such that they represent their rank in the label set.
 For example, if your dataset has labels 5, 10, 12, 13, then at each iteration, these would become 0, 1, 2, 3.
 The default is False.
-* **end_of_epoch_hook**: This is a function that has one input argument, the trainer object, and performs some action (e.g. validation, saving models etc) at the end of every epoch.
-See [the end of this script](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/examples/example_MetricLossOnly.py) for an example.
+* **end_of_iteration_hook**: This is a function that has one input argument, the trainer object, and performs some action (e.g. logging data) at the end of every iteration.
 If None, then this parameter has no effect.
+If you want ready-to-use hooks, take a look at the HookContainer class in [logging_presets](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/pytorch_metric_learning/utils/logging_presets.py), and see [the end of this script](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/examples/example_MetricLossOnly.py) for an example of how to use the hooks.
+* **end_of_epoch_hook**: The same as _end\_of\_iteration\_hook_, except this occurs at the end of every epoch, so this might be a suitable place to do validation.
+If None, then this parameter has no effect.
+If you want ready-to-use hooks, take a look at the HookContainer class in [logging_presets](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/pytorch_metric_learning/utils/logging_presets.py), and see [the end of this script](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/examples/example_MetricLossOnly.py) for an example of how to use the hooks.

 ## MetricLossOnly
 This trainer just computes a metric loss from the output of your embedder network.